How to Plan a Two-Week Southern U.S.A. Road Trip

 Note: We were completely acclimated to very little temperature change throughout the year, which I know isn’t sustainable in most places around the United States.

 Where do you go when the snow starts hitting half the country?
-You head south on a Southern U.S. road trip and explore all the fun to be had in warmer pastures.
-(While we won’t go all the way to Florida here, it’s an option for some of the country’s best beaches and impressive Everglades National Park for long-term travelers.)
+You head south for warmer pastures.
+(While we won’t go all the way to Florida here, it’s an option for some of the country’s best beaches and Everglades National Park.)

-Still, there’s so much we have left to see, like Hilton Head Island with its luxe beaches and golf, and historic Natchez, Mississippi.
+Still, there’s so much we have left to see, like Hilton Head Island with its luxe beaches and golf, and historic Natchez.
 We’ve seen a lot, though, and are so grateful for it.

 • Baton Rouge, Louisiana: We visited Baton Rouge on a New Orleans day trip, and I’m so glad we did.
 I wouldn’t know what beignet fingers were otherwise.
 You’ll just need to taste ’em for yourself.